Q: I'm getting an error when trying to verify my site with a file, even though my file is visible in my browser.

 Try one of the other verification methods and get in touch with your hosting service.

 Q: I'm using a hosting service for my site that uses frames / "masked redirects" / "masked forwarding."
 How can I verify my site?

-Q: How can I give someone else access to my Webmaster Tools account?
+Q: How can I give someone else access to my Search Console account?

-A: Each person that needs to access data for your site should create their own Webmaster Tools account and verify that site in their own account.
+A: Each person that needs to access data for your site should create their own Search Console account and verify that site in their own account.
 It's fine for a site to have multiple verification meta tags or HTML files; there should be one meta tag or file per account.
 You can also delegate ownership to others directly.